RobMcH/mindfactory_crawling/README.md

 * RMA quote (in percent)
 * Price

 Additionally, for every product all reviews are collected and stored in a separate SQLite table.
-A entry in this table has the following properties:
+An entry in this table has the following properties:
 * Product ID (Reference to the corresponding ID in the product table)
 * Stars (Rating, from 0 to 5)
 * Text